three-cubed/flagger/README.md

 Before first use:
 1. Install NodeJS, if it is not already installed on your system.
+2. Install Typescript, using `npm install --global typescript`.
-2. Use the command `npm install` on the root directory.
+3. Use the command `npm install` on the root directory.

 #### Using the application